 Immigrant Rights Expansion and Local Integration: Evidence from Italy (with Francesco Ferlenga)

-Updated June 2025
+Updated September 2025

 Origin Country Information and Immigrant Behavior: Evidence from the COVID-19 Pandemic in the U.S.